King Features Syndicate: Content distribution

 King Features Syndicate's content distribution division distributes more than 150 different comics, games, puzzles, and columns, in digital and print formats, to nearly 5,000 daily, Sunday, weekly and online newspapers and other publishers.
 Comic properties include Beetle Bailey, Blondie, Dennis the Menace, The Family Circus, Curtis, Rhymes with Orange, Arctic Circle, Macanudo, and Zits.
-The division additionally offers turnkey digital solutions for smaller publishers and community papers, including pagination and colorization services through its sister company, RBMA.
+The division additionally offers services for smaller publishers and community papers, including pagination and colorization services through its sister company, RBMA.

-In March 2018, to mark International Women’s Day, many King Features cartoonists included messages about female empowerment and other topics that resonated with them.
+In March 2018, to mark International Women's Day, many King Features cartoonists included messages about female empowerment and other topics that resonated with them.

-In April 2020, Bianca Xunise became the first black woman to join the team of female creatore behind King Features strip Six Chix.
-Six Chix was first syndicated by King Features in May 2019, after King Features saw strip creator Maritsa Patrinos’ work online.
+In April 2020, Bianca Xunise became the first black woman to join the team of female creators behind King Features strip Six Chix.
+Six Chix was first syndicated by King Features in May 2019, after King Features saw strip creator Maritsa Patrinos' work online.

 In June 2020, King Features started syndicating webcomic Rae the Doe.
-In the same month, cartoonists from King Features, along with artists from Kirkman’s, Andrews McMeel Syndication and National Cartoonists Society, hid symbols in their Sunday strips as a tribute to essential workers during the COVID-19 Pandemic.
+In the same month, cartoonists from King Features, along with artists from Kirkman's, Andrews McMeel Syndication and National Cartoonists Society, hid symbols in their Sunday strips as a tribute to essential workers during the COVID-19 pandemic.

 In September 2020, King Features relaunched comic strip Mark Trail, originally launched in 1946, with cartoonist Jules Rivera, author of comic strip Love, Joolz, at the helm.